Akinlajar/Diabetes-Prevalence-Analysis/README.md

 Diabetes Prevalence and Risk Factor Analysis

+Project Overview
-Project OverviewThis project analyzes a diabetes screening dataset of 253,680 participants to investigate prevalence rates and risk factors like BMI and smoking1.
+This project analyzes a diabetes screening dataset of 253,680 participants to investigate prevalence rates and risk factors like BMI and smoking1.

 Key Findings
 * Rising Prevalence: Diabetes prevalence increased from a 14% benchmark to 15.76%.